-In 2017, the High Energy Density Science (HEDS) Center launched a HEDS seminar series at Lawrence Livermore National Laboratory.
+The High Energy Density Science (HEDS) Center invites HEDS researchers to speak as part of an ongoing seminar series at Lawrence Livermore National Laboratory.
 Contact grabowski5 [at] llnl.gov (Paul Grabowski) for more information.

 All presentations are the works of the speakers and owned by their respective institutions.
 We thank the speakers for permission to post their work here.

 June 28, 2018

 Michigan State University

 May 17, 2018

 May 3, 2018